junhan/learnmachinelearning/doc/courses/coursera/deep learning specialization/course-notes.md

   - the reason that neural network gains popularity

 ## regularization
-regularization may increase bias a little, but can reduce high variance or over-fitting problem
+regularization may increase bias a little, but can reduce high variance or over-fitting problem.
+It prevents the coefficients to fit so perfectly that the model leads to over-fitting.

-L2 regularization: it uses L2-norm or Euclidean norm
+- L2 regularization: sum of square of the weights.
 $\frac{\Lambda}{2m}||W||^2_2=\frac{\Lambda}{2m}\Sigma{W_i^2}=\frac{\Lambda}{2m}W^TW$

-L1 regularization:
+- L1 regularization: sum of weights
 $\frac{\Lambda}{2m}\Sigma{W_i} = \frac{\Lambda}{2m}||W||_1$

 $\lambda$ is the regularization parameter, i.e., another hyperparameter to consider for optimization purpose